calebjmatthews/endless-desert/concept.md

     - Shell from something mythical
     - Resin from something mythical
     - Maps to find other expeditions
-    - Petrtified wood
     - Ancient seeds
-    - Stone tablets containing poetry, stone dice, stone figurines, stone masks
+    - Petrtified wood tablets containing poetry dice masks
+    - Stone figurines in the shape of many different animals
     - Instruments made from various woods

 ## Resource Subcategories: